terdei/terraform-provider-contrail/README.md

 There is no upstream yet.

 Currently Contrail terraform provider works and partly tested only with R4.1 version of contrail API.
-There is only couple of ACC tests and 95% sources are generated via gen.sh Fill free to generate sources for another version of contrail and help with pushing this repo to UpStream.
+There is only couple of ACC tests and 95% sources are generated via gen.sh.
+Fill free to generate sources for another version of contrail and help with pushing this repo to UpStream.

 Maintainers